SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 * A Dremio account is created, with the account having standard Dremio user privileges, not admin privileges.
 * A data lake connection in Dremio is created using the provided data lake settings.
 For Dremio that connection is technically spoken a source.
 In our context we refer to it as **target table** as this data lake is used for storing the offloaded data.
 * A source in Dremio is created which connects to the Operational Store of {{< product-c8y-iot >}}.
-* A space in Dremio is created which you can use to organize your custom Dremio entities, e.g. views.
-The name of the space is your tenant ID concatenated with 'Space', e.g. t12345Space.
+* A space in Dremio is created which you can use to organize your custom Dremio entities such as views.
+The name of the space is your tenant ID concatenated with 'Space', for example, t12345Space.

 ### Editing settings
 Editing the settings is not supported.
 You have to delete the existing settings and define new settings.
 If you want to keep your offloading configurations, you have to export the configurations to a backup file, delete the settings, define new settings, and import the configurations from the backup file.
 See section [Importing/exporting offloading configurations](/datahub/working-with-datahub/#import-export) for details on import/export.

 ### Deleting settings
 Click **Delete** in the action bar to delete the settings.
 During deletion, all Dremio artifacts which were created when saving the settings are deleted.
 All offloading pipelines and their histories are deleted; active pipelines are deleted after completing the current offloading.
-As mentioned in the previous section, you can use the import/export functionality to backup your offloading configurations.
+As mentioned under "Editing settings" above, you can use the import/export functionality to backup your offloading configurations.
 The data lake and its contents are *not* deleted.
 To delete the data lake and its contents you have to use the tooling of your data lake provider.